Kindle Spy Review (KDSpy Review): How Spying On Your Competition Boosts Sales!

 As you can see, the example book above is an Amazon best seller in the category Native American Cooking, Food & Wine, and is also ranking #1 for the keyword Instant Pot Recipes Cookbook (at the time of writing this article).

 Going to the book's page, I can see that the book is a best seller in 3 categories.

-At this point, let’s open these categories up – let’s choose the third one on the list.
+Let’s choose the third one on this bestseller list.
 We can access this category page by clicking the blue hyperlink above.

 This example book is sitting firmly at the #1 spot, out of many books, for this category's best seller list.